 2) Download the guidelines for working on the TEITOK environment: Manual de Edición y Anotación en TEITOK de los Materiales de P.S.
 Post Scriptum.

 The P.S.
 Post Scriptum corpus is linguistically annotated both at the morphosyntactic and the syntactic level.
 The morphosyntactic annotation follows the Eagles tag system for Spanish with slight modifications (cf. P.S.
 Post Scriptum tagset).
-As for the syntactic annotation, it adopts the system originally developed for the Penn Parsed Corpora of Historical English.
+As for the syntactic annotation (which covers, for now, only 20% of the global corpus), it adopts the system originally developed for the Penn Parsed Corpora of Historical English.
 The annotation guidelines for Portuguese were established in close cooperation with the Tycho Brahe team at UNICAMP, São Paulo, and the CORDIAL-SIN and WOChWEL teams at CLUL.

 Some current statistics on the overall corpus are available on the window Word Distribution.